ParamIntelligence/Two-Step-DeepOKAN/README.md

 # BubbleOKAN

 The repository hosts the code for the implementation of the BubbleOKAN method for solving high-frequency bubble dynamics, which is built upon the Two-Step DeepOKAN framework which is also introduced through the current work.
-The code could be used for adapting it for a different problem or to reproduce the results showcased in our work - "BubbleOKAN: A physics-informed interpretable neural operator for high-frequency bubble dynamics".
+The code could be used for adapting it for a different problem or to reproduce the results showcased in our work - "BubbleOKAN: A physics-informed interpretable neural operator for high-frequency bubble dynamics", Computer Methods in Applied Mechanics and Engineering, Volume 450, (2026) 118667.

 The architecture for the Two-Step DeepOKAN architecture is shown below.